sustainers/academic-map/_sources/universities/syracuse.md

 ## Core Objectives

-- Support, nuture, share, and grow the use of open-source software within the Syracuse University community and the wider network of academic OSPOs.
+- Support, nurture, share, and grow the use of open-source software within the Syracuse University community and the wider network of academic OSPOs.
 - Enable communication between researchers across departments and disciplines on open-source best practices, tools, and methods.
 - Educate the university -- in the form of seminars, workshops, and online materials -- on how to develop and use open-source software, and how to make their research open and accessible.
 - Advocate for faculty and their research groups to get more recognition for their open-source contributions, by making open-source contributions one of the criteria considered in faculty promotion and retention.